 Food manufacturers with frozen meal and snack lines can meet the increased demand by formulating products with these food trends in mind and by minimizing fat and calories and reducing the use of artificial ingredients.
 The challenge, as always, will be to deliver products that don’t taste like a compromise: low-fat products that have the same mouthfeel and texture as their full-fat counterparts.

 As those challenges face R&D departments, we’ll be here offering practical solutions.
-Our all-natural Grande Bravo® functional whey protein, Grande Ultra® whey protein isolates and Grande PrimoTM dried yogurt can be used in numerous frozen applications without compromising a product’s original flavor or texture, yet can reduce calories and costs when used as an alternative to eggs, cream, butter, cheese and other high-fat ingredients.
+Our all-natural Grande Bravo® functional whey protein, Grande Ultra® whey protein isolates, Grande PrimoTM dried yogurt and Grande Gusto® can be used in numerous frozen applications without compromising a product’s original flavor or texture, yet can reduce calories and costs when used as an alternative to eggs, cream, butter, yogurt, cheese and other high-fat ingredients.
 Because they’re all natural, they also can replace starches and gums which have fallen out of favor with consumers.

 Learn more about the benefits of using whey protein in your applications in our eBook below.
 And reach out to one of our expert food scientists to talk through your formulation challenges.